readium/r2-navigator-js/docs/selection-highlights.md

 ## Highlights

-### Client rectangles (atomic bounding boxes)
+### Client rectangles (aggregated atomic bounding boxes)

-Once a DOM range is obtained (either directly from a user selection, or from a deserialized range object), the "client rectangles" (bounding boxes) can be normalized to prevent overlap (which would otherwise result in rendering artefacts due to combined opacity), and to minimize their number (which would otherwise impact performance).
+Once a DOM range is obtained (either directly from a user selection, or from a deserialized range object), the "client rectangles" (bounding boxes) can be normalized to prevent overlap (which would otherwise result in rendering artefacts due to combined opacity factors), and to minimize their number (as this would otherwise impact performance).

 The `getClientRectsNoOverlap()` implements the necessary logic: